th2-net/th2-mstore/README.md

 + _prefetchRatioToDrain_ - Threshold ratio of fetched messages to RabbitMQ prefetch size to force aggregated batch draining.
 + _maxBatchSize_ - Maximum aggregated batch size in case of re-batching
 + _termination-timeout_ - Timeout in milliseconds to await for the inner drain scheduler to finish all the tasks.
 The default value is 5000.
++ _persisotr-termination-timeout_ - The timeout in milliseconds to await for the persisotr thread complete.
+The default value is 5000.

 If some of these parameters are not provided, mstore will use default(undocumented) value.
 If _maxTaskCount_ or _maxTaskDataSize_ limits are reached during processing, mstore will pause processing new messages